markramige/markramige.com/content/posts/tryhackme-webappsec-101-write-up.md

 * What language was used to create the website?

-Check the `X-Powered-By` reponse header.
+Check the `X-Powered-By` response header.

 * What version of the language is used?

-Check the `X-Powered-By` reponse header.
+Check the `X-Powered-By` response header.

 ## Task 4 - Authentication
 * What is the admin username?